top of page

 QUANTIFYING THE ECOLOGICAL EFFECTS OF HURRICANE HARVEY

 Shortly after our field experiments in 2017, Hurricane Harvey (Category 4) struck South Texas and caused significant damage and flooding.
 We deployed several experiments to document and understand how the hurricane affected estuarine systems.
+See some of this work here:

 PHENOTYPIC PLASTICITY IN BARNACLES AND OYSTERS